GM John Schneider and coach Pete Carroll must look within to fix Seahawks’ issues this offseason

 The Seahawks are approaching six years now in their unending, yet so far futile pursuit of a return to the Super Bowl.
 And on Tuesday, the team announced that general manager John Schneider will be around for at least seven more years to aid in that quest, having signed a five-year extension.

-It will continue to be a treacherous and highly elusive task.
+It will continue to be a treacherous and highly elusive task — one that took a stunning turn on Tuesday afternoon with news that they had parted ways with offensive coordinator Brian Schottenheimer over “philosophical differences.”
+It’s too soon to know if Schottenheimer is being made a scapegoat for the Seahawks’ offensive woes, or if he decided to take a hike because he doesn’t like the direction Carroll is taking Seattle’s offense — or some combination of the two.

 The Seahawks don’t have a first-round draft pick this year (or the year after, for that matter) because Schneider traded it to the Jets to get Jamal Adams.
 They are limited in their free-agent maneuverability by the NFL’s salary cap, and the disproportionate amount of it that is devoted to quarterback Russell Wilson.
 The rest of their division could be even more formidable next season.

 The lion’s share of the improvement, if it is to happen, will have to come from within.
 That means coaxing better performances from players already on hand.
 It means, even more to the point, figuring out how to once again maximize the long-proven brilliance of Wilson, who endured a shocking regression in the second half of the season.
+And now it means finding a new offensive coordinator in synch with Carroll’s world view of attacking defenses — which Schottenheimer clearly wasn’t, nor are most progressive analysts.

 Figuring out how their season went from “Let Russ Cook” to “Is Russ Shook?” is the essence of the Seahawks’ quandary — and I don’t mean Diggs.
 Just about every offshoot you can think of — fixing the pass protection (seems like we’ve heard that one before), finding another pass-catching threat, unraveling the third-down woes — double back to the Wilson issue.